City of Chicago v. Morales: Issue and holding

 The only issue on certiorari was whether the ordinance was unconstitutionally vague, either on its face or as applied, in violation of "the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution."

 The United States Supreme Court held in this case that a law cannot be so vague that a person of ordinary intelligence cannot figure out what is innocent activity and what is illegal.

 Rationale

 Justice John Paul Stevens, writing for the plurality, said that the:

+Stevens, writing for the majority, further investigated the Due Process issues of the ordinance.

+Firstly, the Court discussed the ordinance's failure to satisfy the fair notice requirement.
+Loitering under the ordinance's language was an act that could be used arbitrarily to identify community members by the police.
+Community members would not have proper notice as the "notice" they received would have been retroactively given when the police arrested the individual.
+The language of the dispersal order needed to be more specific as it needed to have set the required guidelines people followed when dispersing.
+The Court questioned, "How long must the loiterers remain apart?"
+Overall, the Court found that ordinance to be so vague that it stops the public from being able to follow it.
+Secondly, the Court deemed the ordinance to violate the "requirement that a legislature establish minimal guidelines to govern law enforcement."
+This ordinance gave power, without bounds, to the police to determine who violated the ordinance.
+Overall, the majority concluded that the ordinance needs more definiteness and clarity.
 Six justices ultimately sided with Morales, and three with the City of Chicago.

 However, only three justices agreed on all of the rationales and the complete holding, namely Stevens, Souter, and Ginsburg.
 O'Connor, Kennedy, and Breyer had concurring opinions.
 One particular "sticking point" was whether "It is a criminal law that contains no mens rea requirement ... and infringes on constitutionally protected rights...."
 Only Stevens, joined by Justice Souter and Justice Ginsburg, could agree on that.